Last Updated on: 6th June 2023, 08:28 am

-If you have any questions about this or other topics, you can contact us at Channel Islands Family Dental as well as our Facebook page.
-We look forward to your visit and will make a timely diagnosis.
-Our dentists in Oxnard, Santa Paula, Ventura and Port Hueneme will be able to guide you towards the best treatment to take care of your health and return your best smile.
+If you have any questions about this or other topics, you can contact us at Channel Islands Family Dental as well as our page on Facebook.
+We look forward to your visit and we will make a timely diagnosis.
+Our dentists in Oxnard, Santa Paula, Ventura, Newbury Park, and Port Hueneme will be able to guide you toward the best treatment to take care of your health and give you back your best smile.

-2. American Diabetes Association, Oral Health and Hygiene: Diabetes and Oral Health Problems.
+- American Diabetes Association, Oral Health, and Hygiene: Diabetes and Oral Health Problems.
 June 2014. (internet, consulted 16 May 2021) Available at diabetes.org

 - NIH, National Institute for Dental and Craniofacial Research: Diabetes and Oral Health.
 March 2019 (internet, consulted 16 May 2021) Available at nidcr.nih.gov